-The attached Performance Scorecard is presented to the Clinical Executive Operational Group, Strategy & Performance Committee and the Board to enable members to monitor performance against national and local standards and performance indicators.
-Some stretch targets remain within the report for monitoring purposes however a RAG status is only applied to the national standard; these targets include Waiting Times Target for Diagnostics, Accident & Emergency 4 Hour Standard, CAMHS Waiting Times, Psychological Therapy Waiting Times and Drug & Alcohol Treatment Waiting Times.
+The monthly Performance Scorecard is presented regularly to the Clinical Executive Operational Group, Strategy & Performance Committee and the Board to enable members to monitor performance against national and local standards and performance indicators.
+Some stretch targets remain within the report for monitoring purposes however a RAG status is only applied to the national standard; these targets include Waiting Times Target for Diagnostics, Accident & Emergency 4 Hour Standard, CAMHS Waiting Times and Psychological Therapy Waiting Times.